vmware/singleton/CONTRIBUTING.md

 ##### Travis CI Configuration

-1. After you configured SonarCloud, login to Travis-ci 'https://travis-ci.org' with your github account
+1. After you configured SonarCloud, login to Travis-ci 'https://travis-ci.com' with your github account.
+If this is your first time to integrate travis to Github, you need to click 'Active' to apply the Github apps integration.
+(If you fork singleton to some organization, please select the organization first then click 'Active').
+After all done, you could see singleton is list in repositories tab.

-2. Find your fork repository in your account settings, enabled it then click 'settings', add following environment variables
+2. Find your fork repository in your account settings, click 'settings', add following environment variables

     SONAR_ORG=\<Organization key in SonarCloud configuration step2\>

     SONAR_TOKEN=\<token generated in SonarCloud\>

+    (Note: if you disable 'DISPLAY VALUE IN BUILD LOG', the CI will be failed for PR from another forked repo to your repo.
+But it will not impact your PR from your forked repo to vmware/singleton repo.)

 ##### CI Pipeline Result